Get ready for the 4th Year of the quickly growing Desertscape International Film Festival.

 If you're a filmmaker, what are you waiting for?
 Submit your film now!
 This is a great opportunity to share your work and experience it in a live theatrical setting!

-This is a 4-day cinematic event you won't want to miss!
-Conversations with storytellers and like-minded individuals, filmmaker panels, special industry guests, live music, an awards gala, and of course, a wide variety of films for your viewing pleasure, all in one of the most beautiful cities in the U.S.!
+In short, this is a 4-day cinematic event you won't want to miss!
+Conversations with storytellers and like-minded individuals, filmmaker panels, special industry guests, live music, an awards gala, and of course, a wide variety of films for your viewing pleasure, all in beautiful Southern Utah!

 The Desertscape International Film Festival: Celebrating film from around the globe!